Lovefoxxx

-Luísa Hanae Matsushita (born 25 February 1984), known by her stage name Lovefoxxx, is the lead singer of the Brazilian indie band CSS.
+Luísa Hanae Matsushita (born 25 February 1984), known by her stage name Lovefoxxx, is a Brazilian singer known as the lead vocalist of the band CSS.

 Early life and career

-Matsushita was born in Campinas, Brazil.
+Matsushita was born in Campinas, São Paulo, Brazil.
 She is of Portuguese, German and Japanese descent.

 In May 2008, Lovefoxxx was on the cover of RG Vogue magazine.

 In 2010, Lovefoxxx was featured on both French DJ Kavinsky's and Japanese band 80kidz's new singles, respectively known as "'Nightcall" and "Spoiled Boy".
 "Nightcall" was included in the soundtrack of the 2011 film Drive.
-She also took part in N.A.S.A.'s project The Spirit of Apollo, on a track called "A Volta".
-Lovefoxxx was featured on Steve Aoki's album Wonderland (2011), on a song titled "Heartbreaker", which was released as a single in early 2012.
+She also took part in N.A.S.A.'s project The Spirit of Apollo (2009) on the track "A Volta", and was featured on Steve Aoki's album Wonderland (2011) on the song "Heartbreaker", which was released as a single in early 2012.